 These tiny portraits had been carelessly cut and pasted next to each other and reproduced as a sort of oversized carte-de-visite with multiple images.
-The only reference to the identity of these women is the handwritten inscription of their names on the corner of each portrait.
+The only reference to the identity of these women is the handwritten inscription of names on the corner of each portrait.

 To understand the significance of this document, I began a search through books, archives and libraries.
 At the end, I discovered that conventional research could not reveal much about the identity of these women or the circumstances of their lives.
 I understood that no source of information exists outside of the images themselves.